 The AA battery (sometimes affectionately called “double-A”), is the most common battery size.
 Every year, about 200 million are sold in the UK alone!

 The AA standard actually refers to the physical dimension of the battery: cylindrical, measuring 1.988″ (50mm) in height with a diameter of 0.571″ (14.5mm).
 Amongst battery professionals, the AA battery is also called an R6.

 Based on this physical standard, a large number of different AA batteries have actually been developed.
 They differ in performance, electrical specification, and suitability for various applications.

 Zinc-Carbon AA batteries have been available for the longest amount of time.
-They are least expensive and work well in low drain applications, such as portable radios or torches.
+They are the least expensive and work well in low-drain applications, such as portable radios or torches.
 They don’t work well when the application requires a lot of electricity quickly, because the chemicals in the battery start deteriorating, with the result of the battery losing power.
-Low to moderate drain applications allow the battery chemicals to recover, and thus make for a reasonable life-span.
+Low to moderate drain applications allow the battery chemicals to recover, and thus make for a reasonable life span.